 STUDENT ACTIVITY FEES4

 The student activity fee must be paid by all students, matriculated and non-degree.
-This fee is nonrefundable.
+This fee is nonrefundable and subject to change.

-Full-time students: \$77.60 per semester5

-(12 or more credits/hours)
+Full-time students: \$77.60 per semester (12 or more credits/hours) includes CUNY Consolidated